 The procedure for confirming a Director co-opted by the Board of Directors or appointing another Director to replace him in the following Shareholders' Meeting is as follows: shareholders either individually or together representing at least 1.5% of the share capital or any other lower legal or regulatory percentage may indicate a candidate by filing the documentation indicated in art.
 10 of the Bylaws.
-As previously pointed out, CONSOB, with Resolution no. 19499 of 28 January 2016, fixed the minimum participation for presentation of list of candidates at 1%.
+As previously pointed out, CONSOB, with Resolution no. 19856 of 25 January 2017, fixed the minimum participation for presentation of lists of candidates at 1%.